The Causes of Imbalance

 In these conditions, harm is normalized, and healing becomes taboo.

-Examples include: hyper-individualism, spiritual bypassing, productivity as self-worth.
+Examples include: hyper-individualism, spiritual bypassing, and productivity as self-worth.

 These wounds shape identity, worldview, and self-worth, often in silence.

-Examples include: attachment ruptures, developmental wounding, absence of safety.
+Wounds show up as attachment ruptures, developmental wounding, and absence of safety.

 Racism, poverty, homophobia, ableism, colonization, and other forms of identity-based oppression create structural barriers to safety, health, and dignity.

-These aren’t personal issues, they are engineered conditions that reproduce imbalance at scale.
+These are engineered conditions that reproduce imbalance at scale.

 Pollution, habitat destruction, food insecurity, climate collapse, and overexposure to artificial environments, including screens, noise, and EMFs, contribute to nervous system overload, illness, and a loss of ecological belonging.

-We are not designed to live cut off from land, light, and life.
-Our very survival depends upon our reciprocal relationship with the planet that sustains us.
+We are not designed to live cut off from the land and natural life.
+Our very survival depends upon our reciprocal relationship with the planet and ecosystem members which sustains us.

 Examples include: pollution, ecological collapse, digital overwhelm, disconnection from land and natural cycles.